Emi1699/Jarvis/README.md

 - `config.py`: Here is where you'll keep your API_KEY (see step 2-4 below).
 - `jarvis.py`: GUI.
-- `openai_api`: Consume the OpenAI API.
+- `backend`: Consume the OpenAI API and manage the conversation files.
 - `modes.py`: This sets the tone for how the chatbot responds and 'behaves' for the rest of the conversation.
-You can add your own modes as well; make sure to go to line 26 in `openai_api.py` and use whatever mode you want for your app.
-(Read the official docs to get a better idea).
+You can add your own modes as well.
+Make sure to go to line 43 inside the 'backend.py' and change that line to whatever mode you want to use.
+- `modes.py`: Most common interest categories found online.
+You can add your own there, and JARVIS will automatically use them if he finds a conversation that matches that specific category.

+## Conversation Logs

+J.A.R.V.I.S. will automatically save your conversation logs into folders based on the topic being discussed.
+This feature will make it easier for you to locate and review your previous conversations on specific subjects.
+By default, J.A.R.V.I.S. will store the logs in the 'Conversations/<TOPIC>' folders, where <TOPIC> is decided based on the user's first message.

+For any topic, each conversation is saved in its separate file.
+A conversation starts when you fire up JARVIS and ends when you close it.
+Lots of improvements to be done here, I know.

 ## Usage